Deepdwn/docs/content/docs/guide/getting-started/index.md

 The second panel, Files, displays a list of files based on your currently selected filters, or all files if no filters have been selected.

-Right clicking these files will display additional options, allowing you to delete files, show their location in your file system, or duplicate them as needed.
+Right clicking these files will display additional options, allowing you to delete files, show their location in your file system, pin them to the top of the list, or duplicate them as needed.

 The top of this panel has a search field which will further filter the displayed files as you type.
 Filenames, and all file content will be considered when searching.

 ### Outline panel

 {{< img-simple src="images/interface-3.png" alt="Application with third panel, Outline, highlighted" >}}